AndySAnker/Exp2SimGAN/README.md

 </p>

 Go to [INS_similarity](INS_similarity/) to get guidelines of how to achieve quantified values of how much we can trust the trained model on a particular dataset.

+## 3D data
+Go to the [3DINS](/3DINS) folder to get guidelines to construct and train Exp2SimGAN on a 3D dataset.

 # Authors
 __Andy S. Anker__<sup>1</sup>